robin-ankele/slate/source/index.html.md

 > Make sure to replace `username` and `password` with your AWS Cognito credentials.
 Replace `<cognito_pool_id>` with `eu-west-2_8ZNdnSazL` and `<cognito_client_id>` with `4sn0g6boc405tspau0lfl0aiba`.

 EYN uses API keys to allow access to the API.
-You can register to get a EYN API key at our [website](https://www.eyn.vision/).
+Request a EYN API key [here](mailto:sales@eyn.vision).

 ENY expects a API key to be included in all API requests to the server.
 Further, EYN API uses AWS Cognito to authenticate a user.
 EYN API expects a header to all API requests that looks like the following: